 Curried carrot and sweet potato ginger soup turned out really good, with so many different flavors and very satisfying, I could have a bowl of soup and a grilled cheese sandwich next to it and dinner is ready!

-There’s nothing better than a bowl of comfort!
-Enjoy!!
+There’s nothing better than a bowl of comfort when you get home!
+Great to reheat leftovers for another day!

 Curried Carrot and Sweet Potato Ginger Soup